Today was an actual build day!

 The first thing was squaring off the door, window, and stair openings.
-According to the instructions, the openings are a bit rounded when finished, so it’s up to me to square them off.
+According to the instructions, the openings are a bit rounded when the kit is finished and sent, so it’s up to me to square them off.
 I’m supposed to take a knife and make two cuts along the openings into the corners.
 Fortunately, I have an Exacto knife at the ready.

 So, I looked at the stair opening first and wasn’t really sure what I was seeing.
 I mean, I can see the opening, but it looks fine to me.
 Here’s what I saw:

 It looks pretty squared off to me.
 But, upon closer inspection, I get what they’re talking about

 I made the cuts (sorry, no pics.
 It was just me) and it was pretty easy.
 Using the Exacto knife was the way to go on this!
 Here’s what it looked like after

 I did the same for the window and door.
 But, as I was looking at my work, I wasn’t so sure I was doing it right.

 I figured I better check, so I got out the stairs, door and window.

 The stairs come in two separate pieces.
 I don’t know why but I’m sure I’ll find out.
 I had to figure out how they go together.
 After a bit of fussing and fitting, and referring to the diagram, I settled on this:

 I took the top half of the stairs (because that’s what’s going to attach to the opening), and held them together.
 This is what it looks like from the back.